gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

         You need to generate a connection string for the IoT Central device.
 You can either:
           1. Download the [Connection String Generator](https://github.com/Azure/dps-keygen/tree/master/bin) for [Windows](https://github.com/Azure/dps-keygen/tree/master/bin/windows), [macOS](https://github.com/Azure/dps-keygen/tree/master/bin/osx), or [Linux](https://github.com/Azure/dps-keygen/tree/master/bin/linux).
 The README has the run instructions.
           2. or use my unofficial web-based [Connection String Generator](https://dpsgen.z8.web.core.windows.net/)".
-No download required.
+No download needed.

 8. Update the CONNECTION_STRING in the Particle Photon project with the connection string you generated in the previous step.